sandydoo/ember-is-mobile/README.md

 {{/if}}
 ```

-#### is-mobile helper
+### As a helper

-The is-mobile helper can be used as an alternative to `isMobile` service.
+The `is-mobile` helper can be used as an alternative to `isMobile` service.
-It takes an *optional* argument – a string specifying the user agent test.
+It takes an *optional* argument — a string specifying the user agent test.

 ```handlebars
 {{#if (is-mobile "any")}}